<Back to Walk for Parkinson's homepage

 add remove

-There are a few different ways you can send in any offline donations:
+There are a few different ways you can send in any offline donations.
+You can:

-- You can pay them into your online fundraising page yourself.
+- pay them directly into your online fundraising page

-- You can send in a cheque (made payable to Parkinson’s UK) along with a note detailing your name and what walk you took part in, as well as a completed sponsorship form if you have used one.
+- send in a cheque made payable to Parkinson’s UK, along with a note detailing your name, the walk you took part in, and your completed sponsorship form (if you used one.)

 Please send to: